tardate/LittleArduinoProjects/Kraft/HarrierGR1/README.md

 to browse the current offerings of my old favourite, [Airfix](https://www.airfix.com).
-Little did I realise how lucky I am to be able to do that - I learned from maxsmodels' excellent [Airfix kit models: a brief history movie](https://www.youtube.com/watch?v=KjxaJgxXavc) how many times that company came so close to folding in the intervening years.
+Little did I realise how lucky I am to be able to do that - I learned from maxsmodels' excellent [Airfix kit models: a brief history movie](https://www.youtube.com/watch?v=KjxaJgxXavc) how many times the company came so close to folding in the intervening years.

 The good news is that the company now seems in good health as part of the Hornby group, with many of the models in the current catalog using new tools and the quality of the kits far superior to what I remember.